 The Playgroup will employ a Play Leader (Manager) and Deputy with at least the minimum qualifications for leading each session.
-These qualifications will be at least an approved level 3 qualification as defined by the DfE on the Early Years Qualification List (GOV.UK).
-The play leader (manager) should have at least 2 years' experience of working in an Early years setting or have at least 2 years other relevant experience.
+These qualifications will be at least an approved level 3 qualification as defined in the Early Years Qualification Requirements and standards document, Approved qualifications are published on the Early years qualification list (GOV.uk) The play leader (manager) should have at least 2 years' experience of working in an Early years setting or have at least 2 years other relevant experience.
 At least half of all other staff must hold at least a full and relevant level 2 qualification.

 At least one member of staff (minimum) per session who has a current paediatric first aid (PFA) certificate must be on the premises and available at all times when children are present.
-(EYFS 2021 3.25).
+(EYFS 2024 3.29).
 At Amberley playgroup our policy is to have all staff holding relevant first aid training, renewed every 3 years.
 New staff will complete training courses as soon as possible.
 All staff will have current child protection training, and for new staff this will be completed as soon as possible.
-Explanation of the Child protection processes will form part of induction training for new staff and regular volunteers.
+Explanation of the Child protection and safeguarding processes will form part of induction training for new staff and regular volunteers.

-Staff will regularly attend appropriate in-service training, Local Authority best practice meetings, and other staff development courses
+Staff will regularly attend appropriate in-service training, Local Authority best practice meetings, and other staff development courses.

 On occasion, students, or other appropriate people seeking experience, may do their placements at Playgroup.
-They will be supervised at all times, and never allowed to have un-supervised contact with the children unless they have a current DBS from the Playgroup
+They will be always supervised, and never allowed to have unsupervised contact with the children unless they have a current DBS from the Playgroup.